yrnmalone0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **9-print_comb.c** - Prints all possible combinations of single-digit numbers.

 **100-print_comb3.c** - Prints all possible different combinations of two digits, separated by `,` followed by a space.
 Numbers are printed in ascending order with two digits.

+**101-print_comb4.c** - Prints all possible different combinations of three digits, separated by `,` and followed by a space.